Mac Tutorials

 Apps

-In macOS, your apps are usually stored in the Applications folder.
-Unlike in Windows, the Applications folder doesn’t generally contain any other folders.
-That’s because macOS apps are usually self-contained, so they’re represented by a single icon, which you double-click to run.
+Something that might make MacBook complicated to use for beginners is not taking the time to understand how Mac Apps work first.
+On macOS, your apps are stored efficiently in the Applications folder, which can be accessed via Finder.
+Unlike on Windows, the Applications folder doesn’t generally contain any other folders.
+That’s because macOS apps are usually self-contained, so they’re represented by just one single icon, which you double-click to run.
 Some apps may need other files to run, which are stored in other parts of your Mac.
 In those cases, there may be some leftover files to deal with after you delete the main app.

 The Applications folder opened to get you familiar with another important helper with the quick icons to find and open the rarely used apps or delete the ones you don’t need.